netgen/NetgenRemoteMediaBundle/docs/USAGE.md

 One example of this would be if one would use the `<picture>` tag with different formats for desktop and mobile.
 In this case, editors can upload a single image and choose different cropping for each resolution.

 ## Image variation definitions ##
-Image variations are defined through the yaml configuration in the similar way as they are defined in eZ Platform.
+Image variations are defined through the YAML configuration.
 The configuration is siteaccess aware.
-Furthermore, you can define variations per content type, meaning you can have two variations that are named the same but use different transformations depending on the content type where they are used.
+Furthermore, you can group variations, meaning you can have two variations that are named the same but use different transformations depending on the place where they are used (eg. different variations for different types).

 Example:
 ```yaml
 netgen_remote_media: